floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_environment_variables.md

 <img src="config_environment_variables.png" style="width: 60%" class="md_image"/>
 </p>

-### Substitution on Elasticsearch nodes
+### Substitution on OpenSearch/Elasticsearch nodes

-Before loading and activating the configuration, Search Guard will scan the configuration for environment variables and replace them by using the values configured on the machine the Elasticsearch node is running on.
+Before loading and activating the configuration, Search Guard will scan the configuration for environment variables and replace them by using the values configured on the machine the OpenSearch/Elasticsearch node is running on.
 This means the values can differ from node to node.

 ## Plain value substitution